prenex/LightWeightComponents/README.md

 # LightWeightComponents
 Light-weight component patterns for C++.
 Like a framework that is able to do DI, but sucks less so much that it didn't became a framework at all in the end lol :-)

+Because there is no "real" framework.
+The system comes with a self-contained small example calculator which should be big enough to understand how to use the presented ideas, but small enough to immediately refactor to your own needs.

 Details:
 ========
 A really small example that shows a good pattern in component based C++ programming.
 First I wanted to make a framework that is able to do dependency injection like things but is suckless and came up with the idea to express more in plain code than that.
 This is the result which can be used for building plugin-based architectures while keeping the static linkage and easy usage.
 This enables 3rd party developers to easily add code to your codebase while having a clean structure.
 Also this enables something that looks like a sane dependency injection without any weird "annotation" but keeping a very clean code.